Last updated on November 24, 2023

 This story prompted me to ask, how much news gets shared on the internet, television, and radio?
 How many people board planes each day?

-If you are curious, there are 175 million active users on Twitter.
-1,966,514,816 people use the internet, 12 million people watch television daily, 261 million Americans listen to the radio, and over three million people board planes.
+According to several internet sources, if you are curious, there are 175 million active users on Twitter.
+1,966,514,816 people use the internet, 12 million people watch television daily, 261 million Americans listen to the radio, and over three million board planes.

 These figures are mind-boggling, and when you consider there are eight billion people in the world, you wonder how one person could be significant.
 Who am I that God should take note of me in my little corner of Northeast Florida?
 And yet, God doesn’t need a phone, T.V., Internet, or any other device to find anyone.

 Each of us does matter to God.
 How many more people could this murderer (if found guilty of his alleged crime) have hurt were it not for this internet cafe employee in Berlin?
 I’m sure this man did not wake up that morning and say to a friend, “I’m going to turn in one of the world’s most sought-after criminals today.”

 In I Corinthians 2:7-8, the Bible speaks of God having secret wisdom: “But we speak the wisdom of God in a mystery, the hidden wisdom which God ordained before the ages for our glory, which none of the rulers of this age knew; for had they known, they would not have crucified the Lord of glory.”